oqusous/bert_question_answer_NLI/README.md

 |recall_score| 0.74 |
 |precision_score| 0.66 |

-A plot of Pureline activation output for 'good answer' vs 'bad answer' for each for each datapoint that was successfuly and unsuccessfuly classified by the model.
+A plot of Pureline activation output for 'good answer' vs 'bad answer' for each for each datapoint that was successfully and unsuccessfully classified by the model.

 ![Probability Scatter Plots](/plots/scatter_kde_hist_plot_v0.png)